HochdruckHummer/wavelog-wp-qso-display/README.md

 <img width="360" alt="Wordpress settings menu" src="https://github.com/user-attachments/assets/857d4aba-90ae-4ee2-be52-bb4476d6919a" />

-3. Enter your Wavelog URL, API key (please only use a read-only key) and enter your station ID, which should be "1" in most cases:
+3. Enter your Wavelog URL, API key (please only use a read-only key) and enter your station ID, which should be "1" in most cases.
+You can also add multiple station IDs, seaparated by comma (example: 1,3,10,15), these will be summep up then.

 <img width="830" alt="Backend settings" src="https://github.com/user-attachments/assets/b878078f-66f6-4e74-ac0a-252a20644377" />